theaholtlund/analyse-garmin-strava/README.md

-# WIP: Garmin Connect and Intelligent Cycling
+# Data Analysis and Manipulation for Garmin Connect

-Project working with Garmin Connect data, potentially importang activities from Intelligent Cycling (if I can find a way to make it work lol, tricky one).
-Still need to implement:
+Work in progress.
+Project working with Garmin Connect data in various ways, aiming to process, transform and analyse activities.

 - Make compomnent of Intelligent Cycling work, obviously?
 - More elaborate secret management, use Azure?
 GitHub?